PatchEAD: Unifying Industrial Visual Prompting Frameworks for Patch-Exclusive Anomaly Detection: Method

 \subsection{PatchEAD$^+$: Visual Prompt Enhancement}

 We integrated optional alignment and masking features as part of the visual prompting techniques to enhance object alignment across images and reduce false positives from object edges and background noise.
 We refer to this {\em visual prompt-enhanced} version as PatchEAD$^+$ in the following experiments.
+Alignment reduces patch drift, and masking reduces background interference.
 Additional implementation details are provided in the supplementary material.

 {\textbf{Alignment:}} Object misalignment can cause patches to shift or rotate, resulting in higher anomaly scores during patch matching, especially at object edges.
 To address this, we use a feature-matching method from traditional image processing to align images through rotation and translation, ensuring consistent positioning and orientation between prompt and query images.